TenebrisNoctua/ServerAuthority/docs/index.md

 To give a short summary on what Server Authority is, it is when the server becomes the single source of truth for game actions, logic, and data.
 This basically means that the server will dictate how the data and logic such as physics *should* work within your game.
-This does cause responsiveness and latency issues however, but those issues are mostly solvable with a prediction and rollback system, such as the one Roblox is utilizing, which I will mention further in later sections.
+This does cause responsiveness and latency issues however, but those issues are mostly solvable with a prediction and rollback system, such as the one Roblox is utilizing, which I will describe further in later sections.

 To enable the server authority system Roblox has implemented, after all the flags above have been enabled, you must go into `Workspace > Server Authority > AuthorityMode` and set it to `Server`.